 What Should Be in a Stress Relief Kit?

-A stress relief kit is the perfect way to show you care and want to help someone relax and take their mind off of something that may be troubling them.
+A stress relief kit is a perfect way to show you care and want to help someone relax and take their mind off of something that may be troubling them.
 You can make your stress relief kit your own way, or use these ideas:

 - A calming candle